 To know more about Line Beacon, click here.

-Bluetooth Low Energy (BLE) beacons & tags that are used in Real-Time Location Systems (RTLS) increases the visibility of their assets, employees and resources.
+UWB/Bluetooth Low Energy (BLE) beacons & tags that are used in Real-Time Location Systems (RTLS) increase the visibility of their assets, employees and resources.
 This has in a small sense started competing with the presently dominant RFID and barcodes.
 The low cost also plays an important role as more sophisticated technologies would take more time and money for implementation.

-For Bluetooth Low Energy RTLS to work, there are three main essential components needed; A beacon or tag, a receiver sensor and an application to process the data received from the
+For UWB/Bluetooth Low Energy RTLS to work, there are three main essential components needed; A beacon or tag, a receiver sensor and an application to process the data received from the

-Beacons and tags are small wireless devices that are powered by Bluetooth Low Energy.
-They constantly keep transmitting Bluetooth signals till their batteries.
-A point to note is that BLE devices have a very long battery life that can even run upto 4 years in a single go.
-The Bluetooth signals are a combination of letters and numbers transmitted on short and regular intervals.
+Beacons and tags are small wireless devices that are powered by UWB/BLE technology.
+They constantly keep transmitting signals till their batteries.
+A point to note is that BLE devices have a very long battery life that can even run up to 4 years in a single go.
+The signals are a combination of letters and numbers transmitted at short and regular intervals.
 These beacons can be idle at a certain place, stuck on a wall, attached to a moving object or even worn by a person.
 Even smartphones with a built-in custom application can act as a beacon.
-The transmitted Bluetooth signals contain location data and other relevant information.
-A receiver is a Bluetooth-enabled sensor device that picks up the beacon signals in its range and pushes these information to the cloud.
+The transmitted UWB/Bluetooth signals contain location data and other relevant information.
+A receiver is a UWB/Bluetooth-enabled sensor device that picks up the beacon signals in its range and pushes this information to the cloud.

-Once the information is pushed to the cloud, the application then converts them into powerful analytics which are presented as Location Intelligent alerts, notifications and data representations like dashboards, graphs which show location, movement and behavioural insights to users like us.
+Once the information is pushed to the cloud, the application then converts it into powerful analytics which is presented as Location Intelligent alerts, notifications and data representations like dashboards, graphs that show location, movement and behavioral insights to users like us.